cosmos/cosmos-sdk/x/accounts/README.md

 Choose the method that best fits your application structure.

-### The accountsstd Package
+### The accountstd Package

-The `accountsstd` package provides utility functions for use within account init, execution, or query handlers.
+The `accountstd` package provides utility functions for use within account init, execution, or query handlers.
 Key functions include:

 1. `Whoami()`: Retrieves the address of the current account.
 2. `Sender()`: Gets the address of the transaction sender (not available in queries).